 - We must be vigilant against COVID variants such as the highly infectious Delta variant.
 Until the majority of people get the vaccine, please continue to wear non-woven face masks and work to avoid the Three C’s (closed spaces, crowded places, close contact).

 - When at dinner parties and events, please refrain from making loud voices and otherwise causing a commotion, as that could lead to the spread of droplets and thus being infected.

 - When eating with others, please eat at places that have been designated as restaurants that follow the COVID guidelines.
 Also, please be sure to only eat in small parties, only stay for a short time, wear a mask when not eating or drinking, refrain from commotion, and otherwise thoroughly carry out prevention measures.

 - Please make use of flex-time work schedules and teleworking systems in order to decrease the amount of people out and about.

 - Please do as much as possible to comply with requests like refraining from unnecessary outings and reducing business hours and alcohol-serving hours at restaurants.

 - Please cooperate in investigations done to reduce the spread of infection, including those at public health centers at your destination.

 Regarding Safety Tips to Reduce Risk of Infection

 COVID-19 Multilingual Guide

 The Ministry of Health, Labour, and Welfare has set up a webpage with resources and guides regarding COVID-19 in Japan.
-The page provides various information in how you can prevent the spread of the virus, how you can receive help regarding COVID-19 in your own native language, steps to take if you suspect getting COVID-19 or you may think you have the virus, and other useful information.
+The page provides various information on how you can prevent the spread of the virus, how you can receive help regarding COVID-19 in your own native language, steps to take if you suspect being infected with COVID-19, and other useful information.